Xyclade/MachineLearning/Readme.md

 | **c: 10.0** | 49.5% | 0% | 49.5% | 0% |
 | **c: 100.0** | 49.5% | 0% | 49.5% | 0% |

 Here we see that the testing data, which did not contain 1 single overlapping point with the training data, gets 100% accuracy for degrees 3 and 5.
-This is an amazing performance in comparison to the gaussian kernel with 27.4% in it's best case.
+This is an amazing performance in comparison to the gaussian kernel with 27.4% in its best case.
 Do note that this example data is constructed, thus did not contain a lot of noise.
 This is why the error rate is 0% for all 'correction rates'.
 If you would add noise, fine-tuning of this correction rate would be needed.